2022 Trafford Metropolitan Borough Council election

 The 2022 Trafford Metropolitan Borough Council election to elect members of Trafford Metropolitan Borough Council in England took place on 5 May 2022.
 One third of the 63 seats were contested, with one additional seat also contested in Gorse Hill as a by-election owing to a councillor retiring mid-term.
 Each successful candidate will serve a one-year term of office rather than the normal four-year term due to a boundary review to be implemented in 2023.

-After the election, the composition of the council was:

-Results

-Asterisk denotes an incumbent councillor seeking re-election.
-Changes in vote share with 2021.

-Summary

-NOTE: The above statistics include seats won during a by-election.